Ignition interlock device: Austria

+of the programme, but no mandatory medical or psychological examination.
+Costs were 2,500 euros/year for the device, 300 euros to install and remove it and 600 euros minimum for the mentoring programme.

+Interlock systems were introduced in 2017 and consolidated into federal law (Driving License Act - Alternative Probation System Ordinance.
+As of 2020 there was no official evaluation and no published participation rate.

 Belgium

 Laws permitting judges to impose the use of interlock devices on convicted drunk drivers permitted their use from 2010, however by 2016 it had only been used in 55 cases.
 The cost, €3,500 to be paid by the driver, is a deterrent to its use.
 From 2017 the device may be paid from the fines imposed on the driver and in addition it may become compulsory for repeat offenders.